Muazu Africa — Infrastructure to Stop Rural Value Leakage

 Business model structuring

-Cooperative legal frameworks
+Cooperative and legal registration support

 Stage 03